digitalrebar/provision/doc/ux/portal/systemux.rst

 * Machines

 **Version Inspection**
 This section contains a list of plugins currently available to the RackN Portal for usage.
-A Refresh button is avaialable to have the system recheck this informaiton.
+A Refresh button is available to have the system recheck this information.

 **System Preferences**
 This section allows the operator to set a variety of global properties for the RackN Portal.
 A Save button is available to ensure all changes are saved to the system.